Dreezy305/NestJs-Interview-Questions/README.md

 ### What is responsible for handling incoming requests in Nestjs

 In Nestjs, Controllers are responsible for handling incoming requests and returning responses to the client.
+The routing mechanism controls which controller receives which requests.
+Frequently, each controller has more than one route, and different routes can perform different actions.

 # Disclaimer